On the Overlooked Pitfalls of Weight Decay and How to Mitigate Them: A Gradient-Norm Perspective: Overlooked Pitfalls of Weight Decay

-\textbf{A dynamical perspective on weight decay.} We first present a new theoretical tool for understanding the effect of weight decay.
-The vanilla weight decay described by \citet{hanson1989comparing} is given by Equation \ref{eq:originalwd}.
-A more popular implementation for vanilla SGD in modern deep learning libraries is given by
+In this section, we report the overlooked pitfalls of weight decay, on convergence, stability, and gradient norms.

-where we denote the training loss of one minibatch as $L(\theta)$ and weight decay should be coupled with the learning rate.
+\textbf{Weight decay should be coupled with the learning rate scheduler.} The vanilla weight decay described by \citet{hanson1989comparing} is given by Equation \eqref{eq:originalwd}.
+A more popular implementation for vanilla SGD in modern deep learning libraries, such as PyTorch and TensorFlow, is given by Equation \eqref{eq:dwd}, where weight decay is coupled with the learning rate scheduler.
+While existing studies did not formally study why weight decay should be coupled with the learning rate scheduler, this trick has been adopted by most deep learning libraries.